yanliang12/knowledge_extraction/README.md

 ## contact

-If you want to see a demo from me, or you have a data scientist job opening in UAE, please contact me at yanliang2345@outlook.com
+I can transform your documents to knowledge graph, please contact me to show you the demo and start to build your own knowledge graph

+Email: jimjywang@gmail.com